 - Low self esteem

-- Relationships and the individual struggling with family issues
+- Relationships and family issues

-- Life Changes - Divorce/'Empty Nest /Retirement
+- Life Changes - Divorce/'Empty Nest'/Retirement

 - Domestic Abuse